mads256h/flowg/README.md

 ```
 java -jar target/flowg-1.0-SNAPSHOT-jar-with-dependencies.jar <input file> <output file>
 ```

 The input file should contain the flowg source code you want to compile.
-The output file will contain the gcode that the flowg source compiles to, if no errors occured.
+The output file will contain the gcode, which the flowg source compiles to, if no errors occured.